GOGALLEY IS OUT OF BUSINESS

 You can fold it up and lock it back on the trailer hitch while you're at the game and never have to worry about someone stealing it.
 After the game you can be back up and running in minutes.

-GoGalley is designed for portability, but there is no reason it can't be used in your back yard.
-It can be opened up into a straight line as in the photo above, or in a V shape, or even a U shape making for a very compact and efficient kitchen.
+GoGalley is designed for portability, but there is no reason it can't be used as your back yard BBQ.
+It can be opened up into a straight line, or in a V shape, or even a U shape making for a very compact and efficient kitchen.
 The wheels on the side cabinets lock tight when you decide on your configuration.

 Smoker/oven.
 When GoGalley is unfurled, there is a nifty gas smoker and oven on the right that, if it was a standalone it might be the best gas smoker on the market.
 Unlike all the others, this one is not flimsy.
 It has a solid steel frame, double walls, two exhaust vents, a stainless steel burner, and silicone door gaskets.
 It has a cast iron box for smoke chips and a water pan right above it for humidity.
 There are four 12" wide by 14" long removable shelves that can hold 8 short racks of baby backs, 4 whole chickens, 4 pork butts, etc. Skip the wood chips and you have an oven that can be used as a warming oven or for baking cookies, rolls, or beans.
 When pegged on low with the water pan in place it can smoke at an ideal 225°F easily (most cabinet gassers cannot go this low).
 The top of the smoker gets hot so it can be used to keep a serving platter warm, but it can also burn you if you're not careful, and you don't want to absently mindedly put an unopened beer on it.